varnish/Varnish-Book/varnish_book.rst

    The test proves that ``varnishd`` starts with the number of threads indicated in ``thread_pool_min``.
    Changes in ``thread_pool_min`` and ``thread_pool_max`` are applied by the thread herder, which handles the thread pools and adds or removes threads if necessary.
-   To learn more about other maintenance threads see https://www.varnish-cache.org/trac/wiki/VarnishInternals.
+   To learn more about other maintenance threads, visit https://www.varnish-cache.org/trac/wiki/VarnishInternals.

    ``c00001.vtc`` is a simplified version of ``Varnish-Cache/bin/varnishtest/tests/r01490.vtc``.